IIIF/api/source/presentation/4.0/model.md

 The value _MUST_ be a JSON Object with the `id` and `type` properties.
 The value of `id` _MUST NOT_ include a media fragment.

-In previous versions of the Presentation API, the value was allowed to be a string (the URI) as well as a JSON Object.
-Clients _SHOULD_ be liberal with accepting this string form.

 * A SpecificResource _MUST_ have the `source` property with exactly one value.<br/>
   Clients _MUST_ process the `source` property on a SpecificResource.